mkm29/stockula/docs/deployment/docker.md

 ## Best Practices

-1. **Layer Caching**: Order Dockerfile instructions from least to most frequently changing
+1. **Layer Caching**: Order deploy/docker/Dockerfile instructions from least to most frequently changing
 1. **Multi-stage Builds**: Use appropriate target for your use case
 1. **Volume Management**: Use named volumes for persistent data
 1. **Security**: Always run production containers as non-root